sxubi/sxubi.github.io/index.md

 ### About Me
 I'm currently a junior undergraduate student in the Hong Kong University of Science and Technology (HKUST), majoring in physics and mathematics.

-During 2023 Fall, I was a UCEAP exchange student in University of California, Berkeley, nominated by HKUST.
+During 2023 Fall, I was a UCEAP reciprocity student in University of California, Berkeley.

 I'll do a summer research internship at Laboratory of Atomic and Solid State Physics, Cornell University in 2024.

 ### Research Interests
 My research interest lies on condensed matter physics experiments, especially on 2D materials.
-I'm currently focusing on the emergent electrical properties of 2D devices based on TMDCs, topological insulators, etc.
+I'm currently focusing on the emergent electrical properties of 2D devices based on transition metal dichalcogenide (TMD), topological insulators (TI), etc.

 ### Study Notes
 Below are some of my study notes: